Part 1: The Day My Life Began to Change — A Mother’s Panic and a Buried Memory

 I grew up in a troubled and chaotic household with a mentally ill parent, five siblings and little money coming in.
 I suffered intrusive thoughts and a terrible guilt sensation which I explained to witnessing Dad’s psychotic episodes and believing I took after him.

-I filled my days with creative pursuits, as testified by my diaries: writing kiddie mysteries, oil painting, toy-making, a weather project and much more.
+I filled my days with creative pursuits, as testified by my diaries: writing children's mysteries, oil painting, toy-making, a weather project and more.
 I reasoned I was running away from being me.
 I always wanted to be someone else because I feared I would end up mentally ill and a negative role model.

 Children's stories showing illustrations by a child of 13